Corcel (LON:CRCL) Stock Price Up 17.8% – What’s Next?

-Corcel (LON:CRCL – Get Free Report) last issued its quarterly earnings data on Monday, March 31st.
+Corcel (LON:CRCL – Get Free Report) last announced its quarterly earnings results on Monday, March 31st.
 The company reported GBX (0.05) ($0.00) earnings per share for the quarter.

 About Corcel